Genivia/ugrep/README.md

 search binary files with binary patterns, see [searching and displaying binary files with -U, -W, and -X](#binary).

-To recursively list all files and symlinks that are ASCII:
+To recursively list all files and symlinks that are ASCII (i.e. 7-bit):

-    ugrep -RL '[\p{Non_ASCII_Unicode}]'
+    ugrep -RL '[^[:ascii:]]'

-To recursively list all files and symlinks that are non-ASCII:
+To recursively list all files and symlinks that are non-ASCII, i.e. UTF-8, UTF-16, and UTF-32 files with non-ASCII Unicode characters (U+0080 and up):

     ugrep -Rl '[^[:ascii:]]'

+To check that a file contains Unicode ((U+0080 and up):

+    ugrep -q '[^[:ascii:]]' myfile && echo "contains Unicode"

-To recursively list files with invalid UTF content (i.e. invalid UTF-8 byte sequences or that contain any UTF-8/16/32 code points that are outside the valid Unicode range) by using a negative pattern:
+To recursively list files with invalid UTF content (i.e. invalid UTF-8 byte sequences or files that contain any UTF-8/16/32 code points that are outside the valid Unicode range) by using a negative pattern:

     ugrep -Rl '.|(?^\p{Unicode})'